strace - trace system calls and signals

 various reasons, e.g. there are too many system calls to filter, the

 seccomp API is not available, or strace itself is being traced.
-In
+If

-cases when seccomp-bpf filter setup failed, strace proceeds as
+the seccomp-bpf filter setup fails, strace proceeds as usual,

 - When --seccomp-bpf is activated and -p/--attach